ozimmortal/commits/README.md

  -- I am one of the most famous people on the planet  Tue Jan  7 15:00:40 2025

  -- I care.
 I care about everything.
 Sometimes not giving a f#%k is caring the most.
 Tue Jan  7 16:01:16 2025

+ -- We're going to move the entire music industry into the 21st Century  Tue Jan  7 17:00:32 2025